BigKoala33/Electronics-Labs/Lab 1/README.md

 #### 2.5kHz signal
 The signal seems to be offseted from the GND which is a bit weird.
 I did measure the maximum and minimum with the oscilloscope and obtained **2.40V** and **0.82V** respectivetly which leaves with a pk-to-pk Voltage of **1.58V** which is close enough to 1.65V.
 I then measure in the DC setting using the multimter and obtained **1.64V** which must be the largest positive voltage value measured.
 The AC measurement is **0.48V** and I am unsure what it represents.
 I though it could have been the RMS but it isnt.

+Image

 #### 100kHz signal
 Using the oscilloscope I measured as minimum voltage **0.89V** the maximum **2.31V** and the pk-to-pk **1.42V** which is pretty far off from 1.65V.
 The DC measurement was again **1.64V** and the AC one decreased to **0.119V** which makes me think that the AC measurements are frequency dependent.

+Image

 ### Task 8: Measure PWN signal

 The time period of the signal was **120us** which gave a frequency of **8.3kHz**.
 The duty cycle I think is the ratio between the duration of the positive square voltage part and the 0 region.
 My aproximated duty cycle was **5/12** which approximates to **42%** which is pretty close to the signal gen values.
 The multimeter DC measurement was **1.3V** which I think it is also involved with the duty cycle.
 3.3V  is the max voltage output of the ESP32 time 0.4 goes to 1.32V which is roughly what I haved.
 I think this is true I confimed it by changing the duty cycle and measuring the DC voltage again.

+Image

 ### Task 9: Measure Exponential signal

+I measured the time constant from the time it took to go from 0V to the maximum flat V which resulted to be **1ms** but I am confused with the m% TC setting.
+The frequency seemed to be right though about **50Hz**. **UPDATE** I was measuring the time constant wrong I instead use the equation V = Vc*(1-exp(-t/tau)) on the challenge which worked way better.
+I will update this section after using this.

+Image

 ### Task 10: UART signal

+#### Hashtag
+I am guessing the information is being encoded into some sort of binary method I am not sure at all.
+With an even parity.
+With the odd parity the pattern remains with three peaks but different size and pattern.
+The no parity seems very simillar to the odd parity one.
+I think they are just different ways to encode the same information.

+Table

+#### ABC
+The peaks have changed shape, there are still 3 and follow the same pattern as the Hashtag ones.
+They just have different distributions which I am guessing are different types of encoding it.

+Table

 ### Task 11: Test yourself on the unknown signals

+#### Signal 1
+Seems to be a constant DC voltage of around **2.47V**

+#### Signal 2
+This one seemed to be a sine wave with a minimum voltage of **1.74V** and maximum voltage of **2.13V**.
+It has a period of **88us** hence a frequency of around **11.4kHz**.
+The peak to peak voltage is **0.39V**.

+#### Signal 3
+This one seems to be a PWN signal with a time period of **74us** the positive voltage region seems to be **40us** long therefore a duty cycle of around **54%**.
+The frequency is around **13.51kHz**.

+#### Signal 4
+This signal seemed to be a square wave with a time period of **200us** the positive volate region seems to be **170us** long therefore a duty cycle of around **85%**.
+The frequency is around **5kHz**.

+#### Signal 5
+I finally figured out how to measure the time constant during this exercise I used the expression V = Vc*(1-exp(-t/tau)), picked some random point on the graph and read the voltage and the time taken since V = 0.
+I also know that Vc is around 3.2V although it should be 3.3V.
+This signal was an exponential signal with a time period of **5.6ms** and a frequency of **179Hz** and a time constant of **0.276ms**.

+#### Signal 6